 Why People Underestimate the Importance of Planning

 Surely everyone knows about the importance of planning.

 The problem is, leaders know they should plan.
 They’ve heard statements like “Failing to plan, is planning to fail”.

 Unfortunately, it doesn’t sink in.

-We read stories about innovation in the workplace.
-Innovation is about just getting on and trying things.
-No long business cases, just get on and see how you go.
+Innovation is a hot topic in workplaces today.
+Sometimes, innovation is about just getting on and trying things.
+No long approval processes, just get on and see how you go.

 Sometimes, that’s fine.
 But not for everything you do.

 Many leaders want to tick the box just by having a plan.
 But they don’t use it.
 They let someone else worry about the plan, while they run around doing things.
 This is as good as not having a plan at all.

 The urge to do something is often too great.
 Unfortunately, it’s a false economy.
 The money and time you save by avoiding planning is spent later, when people are confused and things aren’t going well.

 How Planning Helps Leaders Deliver